djmtype/twenty-something/src/content/page/guide.md

 ### Authors

-Although, an `author` field was clearly added to the each post, an`author` directory isn't generated.
+Although, an `author` field seems to be added to the each post, an`author` directory isn't generated.
 Therefore, each author's profile will need to be manually created within an `author` directory.

 How each author will be referenced to a post will depend on your library/framework of choice.
 Astro is my preference as it provides [a simple way to add references](https://docs.astro.build/en/guides/content-collections/#defining-collection-references).